imukadam/ec2-nginx/README.md

-Create and launch and ec2 instance with Nginx
+Create and launch an EC2 Ubuntu instance with Nginx

 **Prerequisites:**
 - AWS account